NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV00-open-a-shapefile.md

 {% include _toc.html %}

 ## About
-In this lesson, we will open and plot point, line and polygon vector data stored in shapefile format in `R`.
+In this tutorial, we will open and plot point, line and polygon vector data stored in shapefile format in `R`.

 **R Skill Level:** Introduction - you are just getting started with spatial data